 Got a lot of SSDs and hard drives to erase?
-You need the StarTech 4-bay drive eraser | ZDNet
+You need the StarTech four-bay drive eraser | ZDNet

 I've also been remiss in recent months and allowed a huge pile of storage drives requiring erasure to mount up to the point of embarrassment.
 I'm talking dozens of them, all staring at me.

-Which is why the StarTech 4-bay drive eraser has been a welcome addition to the PC Doc HQ.
+Which is why the StarTech four-bay drive eraser has been a welcome addition to the PC Doc HQ.

-Right off the bat I feel the need to say that not everyone needs a hardware drive eraser.
-In fact, unless you go through a lot of drives, or you're swimming in old drives that you need to eraser, you can live without one.
-But if you need one, you need one.
+Right off the bat, I feel the need to say that not everyone needs a hardware drive eraser.
+In fact, unless you go through a lot of drives, or you're swimming in old drives that you need to erase, you can live without one.
+But, if you need one, you need one.

-The StarTech 4-bay drive eraser is packed with the following features:
+The StarTech four-bay drive eraser is packed with the following features:

 - Secure, standalone drive erasing for up to four 2.5-inch and 3.5-inch SATA SSD/HDD drives

-- 9 erase modes including: Quick and Secure Erase, Single Pass Overwrite and Multi-pass Overwrites - meets DoD (5220.22-M) standards
+- Nine erase modes including: Quick and Secure Erase, Single Pass Overwrite and Multi-pass Overwrites -- meets DoD (5220.22-M) standards

 - Support for Secure Erase and Enhanced Secure Erase for SSDs